The Significance of Birthstones: March and Aquamarine

 The deep blue version of the aquamarine stone is called maxixe.
 This is primarily found in Madagascar.
 Whilst the more common pale type can be found in the USA, South America, and Africa.

-Aquamarine is a fairly hard stone that scores a 7.5 on the Mohs’ Scale.
+Aquamarine is a fairly hard stone that scores a 7.5 on the Mohs scale of hardness.
 To put this into perspective, the diamond, which is the hardest substance known to man, scores a 10.

 In terms of quality – most aquamarine stones are free of inclusions and have outstanding clarity and transparency.